uit-no/hpc-doc/guides/user/storage.rst

     This is the scratch area of stallo.
 You should run all jobs in this area.
     This area is mounted on all nodes on stallo (including the login nodes).
     Users can stripe files them self as this file system is a Lustre file system.
-    Files older than 14 days. are subject for deletion without future notice.
+    Files older than 14 days are subject for deletion without future notice.
     There is no backup of files in this area.
 /local/work/:
     on each compute node there are a small disk.
-On this disk a local scratch area of 69 GB exists. if you have special needs and not to big amount of data you could use this area.
+On this disk a local scratch area of 69 GB exists.
+    If you have special needs and not to big amount of data you could use this area.

 What area to use for what data .................................